armandofox/armandofox.github.io/index.md

 for its efforts to improve diversity & equity in the computing professoriate!
 Audrey Sillers and I represent Berkeley in this important effort.

-* May 13, 2022: [Prof. Dan Garcia](https://www.cs.berkeley.edu/~ddgarcia) and I were
-awarded a grant from the [California Education Learning Lab](calearninglab.org) for our project **A's for All**, promoting proficiency-based/mastery-based learning.
-It's a collaboration with Cal State Long Beach and El Camino College.
-Read more about it on the [LEARNER Center](learner.berkeley.edu) website.

 # Media appearances, podcasts, etc.